 I've been looking at smaller olive buckets on and off for quite a while.
 I always thought I would use it in the house somewhere, but, once I got this one home and saw how big it really was, I knew it would have to go on my deck with a beautiful Kimberly Queen fern.
 The only problem with it was that it needed a little height.

-To get it to the size I wanted I just used a hacksaw to cut the 4 posts and the bottom ring off of the cage, which was a 5 minute easy job.
+To get the size I wanted I used a hacksaw to cut the 4 posts and the bottom ring off.
+5 minutes and I had an official tomato cage plant stand.

 Then I put my bucket in to check the fit and it was perfect, and surprisingly sturdy.

-I liked the fit but I wanted to add just a bit of color to the cage so I decided to try some Rust-Oleum spray paint in Hammered Bronze.
+I liked the fit but I wanted to add just a bit of color to the cage.
+Rust-Oleum spray paint in Hammered Bronze was the perfect choice.

 It was just the touch it needed.

 A little bit of drying time and I had a "new" plant stand for my vintage olive bucket.
 All I had to do was to add a fern and it was ready for a photo shoot.

 I never knew I wanted one but now I can say that I love my tomato cage plant stand. 😉 And it goes perfect with my easy DIY garden markers.